What to do when someone dies?

 A medical professional needs to come to verify the death.
 If the person’s doctor isn’t available, for example if someone dies at night, an on-call doctor or senior nurse can do this.

-If a person dies in a care home, the staff at the home will usually contact the doctor or other medical professional to attend to confirm that the person has passed away.
+If a person dies in a care home, the staff at the home will usually contact the doctor or other medical professional to attend to verify that the person has passed away.

 If you have instructed the staff that we are your chosen funeral director, they will usually contact us on your behalf once the death has been verified so that we can bring the deceased into our care.

-If a person passes away at a hospital, the relevant doctor (or family liaison officer) will advise the next-of-kin the necessary steps involved in collecting the death certificate.
+If a person passes away at a hospital, the relevant doctor (or family liaison officer) will advise the next-of-kin the necessary steps involved with issuing the death certificate.

 2. Call Caldecott & Sons on our 24hr Helpline